 In addition to performing and writing music, Harris blogs extensively about his experiences as a musician in an ever changing industry and other observations through the “Thoughts” page on his website.
 He is currently working on his first philosophical book On the Value of the Live Experience.

 “This is precisely the style of music that helped to put Austin on the map as a music town.” – Rod Ames, From Under the Basement

 “Harris shows himself to be the consummate tunesmith.” – Chuck Dauphin, Music News Nashville

 “Left Me Like You is the stand-out record here.
 It is a crowd-friendly tune for those who prefer radio-friendly folk over the special interest sound of bluegrass, and it is a sweet ballad for the heartbroken.” – Kailyn Terlato, Long Island Pop Culture Examiner

 “As a songwriter, Mr. Harris has a very bright future before him, and his contribution to this album is immense… Songs so good and so clean in their construction that they feel almost ageless upon first listen… All of them benefit from production that is almost perfect for each song.
 For that we should all tip our hats again to G. Pat Harris.” – John C. McClure, Victory Acoustic Music Magazine

-“I’ve never been able to slow dance to a jazz bass solo before.” – Ernie Durawa, legendary drummer for the Texas Tornados
+“I’ve never been able to slow dance to a jazz bass solo until today.” – Ernie Durawa, legendary drummer for the Texas Tornados